-Who here hasn't dreamed, at least thought about it once or twice, about the possibility to work and live where you want?
+Who here hasn't dreamed of, or at least thought about once or twice, the possibility to work and live where you want?
 I think everybody has at least a few times, right?
-And why even stop here.
-Why not live and work wherever you want.
-Sounds like crazy talk, right?
-Not so much anymore these days.

 Working as a digital nomad is an exciting lifestyle to live.
 The idea that you can work from anywhere globally, as long as you have a stable internet connection and a laptop, sounds like a dream to many.
-As a result, it’s become quite popular in the last decade!
+You'll be happy to know that this dream is actually attainable with the right planning.